aneeshm11/momenta/README.md

 > The jupyter notebook has all functions from data processing, training to inference.

-> The application is deployed on huggingface spaces
+> The application is deployed publicly huggingface spaces

+Hugging Spaces:
 ```
 https://huggingface.co/spaces/aneeshm44/Momenta
 ```